7 Best Free Video Editing Apps for iPhone & Android in 2021

 Start Mobile Editing Today

-You have videos to make.
-Get started today by downloading the Promote mobile articles best free video editor for your iPhone or Android device.
-Whether you need to make a short video for a social media campaign or an intro maker app for an online series, these apps have the power and features you need.
+Whether you want to make a short video for social media or an intro for an online series, any of the video editing apps from this list has the power and features you need.